Pence testifies before election probe grand jury: AP source | Politics

 The Justice Department special counsel leading the investigation, Jack Smith, has cast a broad net in interviews and has sought the testimony of a long list of former Trump aides, including ex-White House counsel Pat Cipollone and former adviser Stephen Miller.

-"DOJ should be ordered to stand down, and the intelligence community should instead conduct an appropriate investigation and provide a full report to this Committee, as well as your counterparts in the Senate," the lawyers wrote.

-It is unclear when either of the special counsel's investigations will end or who, if anyone, will be charged.
+It is not clear when either of the special counsel's investigations will end or who, if anyone, will be charged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)